-To define the feature segments in your niche you’ll need to do the following steps:
+To define the feature segments in your niche, you’ll need to do the following steps:

-Once you have your feature segments and a list of competitors. it’s time to create a competition grid where you will visually present your analysis.
+Once you have your feature segments and a list of competitors, it’s time to create a competition grid where you will visually present your analysis.
 You can do that by using a table in Infinity.

 Here’s a product differentiation example from Infinity.

-Check it out in the image below:
+Check out the Infinity competition grid below: